 Another crucial reason to clean your tools after touching the plant is that many houseplants are toxic.
 Therefore you want to make sure that there is no trace of the plant on your tools as this can be harmful to you and anyone who might come into contact with your tools.
 Although Watermelon Peperomia plants are largely non-toxic, it’s a good habit to get yourself into!

-Can I propagate a Watermelon Peperomia plant from a single leaf?
+How to propagate a Watermelon Peperomia plant from a single leaf

-We don’t recommend propagating leaves that naturally fall off though as usually they aren’t super healthy.
+We don’t recommend using leaves that naturally fall off though as usually they aren’t super healthy.

 Common problems when propagating a Watermelon Peperomia plant